Major Update: Saturday 31st January 2026: FIGMA FIGJAM Public sharing of user flows.

 Here in this part 2 - the meat and bones of this concept IP.
-As disclaimer again, this is my own idea, and this as Live Public declaration draft as such - I am willing to share my thoughts as soon as I feel confident at sharing them.
-Consequently - the writings aren't perfect.
-At least not yet.
-Incomplete passages, split / missing connections between phrases, typo’s to name a few.
+As disclaimer again, this is my own idea, and as such - I am willing to share my thoughts as soon as I feel confident at sharing them.
+Consequently, the writings aren't perfect ~ incomplete passages, split / missing connections between phrases, typo’s to name a few.

-I have begun manually “stamping” this article series' URL into the Internet’s Wayback Machine as a way for historic “imprint”.
-That way, I hope prove as evidence that this indeed started exactly on the hour, and date manually stamped.
+I have begun manually “stamping” this article series' URL into the Internet’s Wayback Machine as a way for historic “imprint”, commencing as of Saturday 6th September 2025, as seen below.
+That way, I hope this prove as evidence that my work on this indeed started exactly on the date that I manually and initially initiate the date stamping on the Wayback Machine.
+For proof that I am the sole author behind this channel, please view my authorship evidence and statement(scroll to point #5).

 Having said all that let’s begin.

 This does take some time explaining.
-Please expect heavy re-writing(s).
+Please expect heavy re-writing(s) here.
 Apologies for the hassle.

 Not a macro or micro’s calculator.
 But a journalling app catered for nutrition insights with biometric inputs.
 This app is envisioned to be an upgrade over the existing Google® template previously offered bi-annually releases or six month iterations.